 - 3. The AHEG explored barriers to combating marine plastic litter and microplastics, including challenges related to resources in developing countries4; took stock of existing activities and action by various actors to reduce marine plastic litter and microplastics with the aim of the long-term elimination of discharge into the oceans; and identified technical and financial resources or mechanisms for supporting countries in addressing marine plastic litter and microplastics. - 4.
 The convening of the AHEG was triggered by the consideration, by UNEA-3, of the 2017 report "Combating marine plastic litter and microplastics: an assessment of the effectiveness of relevant international, regional and subregional governance strategies and approaches" which identifies gaps in current frameworks and options for addressing marine plastic litter and microplastics and outlines three options: status quo (which the AHEG-1 converged on as not an option; strengthening existing instruments and adopting a voluntary global agreement on marine plastic; and development of a new global architecture with a multi-layered governance approach, including the possibility to add a new legally binding instrument to the existing framework (option 2 and 3 are not mutually exclusive can be in parallel as option 3 and should not be seen as mutually exclusive).
-The assessment found that marine plastic litter was not the primary objective of any international legal instrument and that the current governance strategies and approaches were fragmented and did not adequately address the global issue of marine
+The assessment found that marine plastic litter was not the primary objective of any international legal instrument and that the current governance strategies and approaches were fragmented and did not adequately address the global issue of marine plastic litter and microplastics.
+The assessment therefore identified the need for coordination of activities under multiple agreements; monitoring of progress specific to the issue of plastics; and harmonization of targets and reporting procedures.

 1 This draft summary has been developed by the Acting Chair of the ad hoc open-ended expert group on marine litter and microplastics, with the support of the Bureau.
-It seeks to cover the work of the expert group in accordance with the mandates given by UNEA resolutions 4/6 and 3/7, and it has been finalized in consultation with Member States at the 4th session of the expert group, with the understanding that such consultations are not to be seen as formal negotiations.
+It seeks to cover the work of the expert group in accordance with the mandates given by UNEA resolutions 4/6 and 3/7, and it will be finalized in consultation with Member States at the 4th session of the expert group, with the understanding that such consultations are not to be seen as formal negotiations.